Brittdrog/Drogemoller_lab_website/content/authors/msarvis/_index.md

 #- name: Mackenzie Wilke

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: MacKenzie Wilke is a MSc student in the Department of Biochemistry & Medical Genetics at the University of Manitoba.
+#bio: MacKenzie Wilke is a MSc student in the Department of Biochemistry & Medical Genetics at the University of Manitoba.

 #Add info about your interests in bullet form (this can also be non-academic)
-interests:
+#interests:
-- Bioinformatics
+#- Bioinformatics
-- Evolutionary Genetics
+#- Evolutionary Genetics
-- Rare Diseases
+#- Rare Diseases
-- Pharmacogenomics & Precision Medicine
+#- Pharmacogenomics & Precision Medicine
-- Dancing
+#- Dancing

 #Add info about your education
-education:
+#education:
-  courses:
+#  courses:
-  - course: MSc in Computational Biology
+#  - course: MSc in Computational Biology
-    institution: University of Manitoba, Canada
+#    institution: University of Manitoba, Canada
-    year: 2020-2022
+#    year: 2020-2022
-  - course: BSc Hons in Genetics
+#  - course: BSc Hons in Genetics
-    institution: University of Manitoba, Canada
+#    institution: University of Manitoba, Canada
-    year: 2015-2020
+#    year: 2015-2020

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons